-Low Voltage Reset/Detector - LVR/LVD
+Low Voltage Reset - LVR

-The microcontroller contains a low voltage reset circuit in order to monitor the supply voltage of the device.
-If the supply voltage of the device drops to within a range of $0.9V\sim V{LVR}$ such as might occur when changing the battery, the LVR will automatically reset the device internally.
+The microcontroller provides low voltage reset circuit in order to monitor the supply voltage of the device.
+If the supply voltage of the device is within the range $0.9V \sim V{LVR}$, such as changing a battery, the LVR will automatically reset the device internally.